- 1 boneless beef chuck roast (3 pounds)

 - Sliced onions, dill pickles and pickled jalapenos, optional

 - Cut roast in half and place in a 3- or 4-qt. slow cooker.
-In a small bowl, combine the ketchup, brown sugar, barbecue sauce, Worcestershire sauce, mustard, liquid smoke if desired and seasonings.
+Combine the ketchup, brown sugar, barbecue sauce, Worcestershire sauce, mustard, liquid smoke if desired and seasonings.
 Pour over beef.

 - Cover and cook on low for 8-10 hours or until meat is tender.
 Remove meat; cool slightly.
 Skim fat from cooking liquid.